ESTP Personality Type: The Complete Guide

 Chapter 6 – ESTP and INFJ

 A question often asked is are ESTP and INFJ compatible.
-Interestingly, this question shows up high in google when searching for ESTP.
+Interestingly, this question shows up high in Google when searching for ESTP.
 It’s interesting because this relationship dynamic is great for a short-term romance or a period of growth.
 How different do you think ESTP and INFJ are?
 Take a moment to reflect before delving deeper.

 ESTP and INFJ are total opposites.
 They think differently, relate differently, and work differently, basically, they are very far apart.

 ESTP and INFJ are soulmates.
 Whuut?
 Yes, they are here to teach each other lessons and to help each other grow.
 They bring out the best and the worst in each other.
-ENTP is an extrovert, thinker, and abhors schedules.
+ESTP is an extrovert, thinker, and abhors schedules.
 INFJ is an introvert, a feeler, and craves schedules.

 If they are seeking a change in their lives and don’t know how, or if they have been attracting the same type of partner for some time, then it’s a great opportunity for ESTP and INFJ to date.